blosseh/headless-uk/README.md

 7. Once `config.toml` is configured run `python index.py` again.
 8. and you should be finished and the script should be running on your account!

-If you encounter any issues join our [Discord](https://discord.gg/ukplace) and ask for help in #script-help
+If you encounter any issues join our [Discord](https://discord.gg/ukplace) and ask for help in #script-support

 # Configuration